-The percentage of male and female students aged 15 to 16 years who got drunk at age 14 or less was greatest for those whose mothers had lower levels of educational attainment.
+The percentage of male students aged 15 to 16 years in Slovakia who got drunk at age 14 or less was greatest for those whose mothers had intermediate levels of educational attainment.
+Among female students at these ages, by contrast, the percentage who got drunk at 14 or less was lowest for those whose mothers had intermediate levels of educational attainment.